Cancellation for $(G,n)$-complexes and the Swan finiteness obstruction: Groups with periodic cohomology

 for $n \ge 2$ and the binary tetrahedral, octahedral and icosahedral groups $\widetilde{T}$, $\widetilde{O}$, $\widetilde{I}$ which are the preimages of the dihedral groups $D_{2n}$ and the symmetry groups $T$, $O$, $I$ under the double cover of Lie groups $f: \H^\times \cong S^3 \to SO(3)$.

-We say that a group $G$ has \textit{$k$-periodic cohomology} for some $k \ge 1$ if its Tate cohomology groups satisfy $\hat{H}^i(G;\Z) = \hat{H}^{i+k}(G;\Z)$ for all $i \in \Z$.
-For example, it is easy to show that the binary polyhedral groups have $4$-periodic cohomology.
-The following can be found in \cite[Theorem 11.6]{CE56}.
+We say that a group $G$ has \textit{$k$-periodic cohomology} for some $k \ge 1$ if its Tate cohomology groups satisfy $\hat{H}^i(G;\Z) \cong \hat{H}^{i+k}(G;\Z)$ for all $i \in \Z$.
+Note that, if this is the case, then the periodicity must be induced by cupping with a class $g \in \wh H^k(G;\Z)$ (this follows from \cite[XII.11.1]{CE56}).
+It is easy to show that the binary polyhedral groups have $4$-periodic cohomology.
+The following can be found in \cite[XII.11.6]{CE56}.

 \begin{prop} If $G$ is a finite group, then the following are equivalent: \begin{enumerate}[\normalfont (i)] \item $G$ has periodic cohomology \item $G$ has no subgroup of the form $C_p \times C_p$ for $p$ prime \item The Sylow subgroups of $G$ are cyclic or generalised quaternionic $Q_{2^n}$. \end{enumerate} \end{prop}